atiqsamtia/interactive_maps_marker_flutter/README.md

 ### Advanced Usage
 Coming Soon

+### Markers data from a remote server?
+Use this widget inside a stateful widget and update the markers list state with new data.
+An example can be found in ```stateful_example.dart``` file in example project.

 ## Customise with parameters
 You can customise it by passing various parameter values.
 Details about all parameters is as follows.